Granite Rapids: Background

 On February 17, 2022, Intel announced that upcoming Xeon generations would be split into two tracks for those with P-cores exclusively and E-cores exclusively.
 These two tracks are intended to serve different market segments with P-core Xeon processors targeting high performance computing while E-core Xeon processors target cloud customers who prioritize greater core density, energy efficiency and performance in heavily multi-threaded workloads over strong single-threaded usage.

 On January 10, 2023, Intel released its 4th generation Xeon processors codenamed Sapphire Rapids.
-Sapphire Rapids was the first server processors by Intel to utilize a disaggregated MCM approach and included in-silicon accelerators.
-Sapphire Rapids launched late and topped out at 60 cores, far behind AMD's 96 cores offered in its EPYC 9654 processor.
+Sapphire Rapids was the first server processors by Intel to use a disaggregated MCM approach and included in-silicon accelerators.
+Sapphire Rapids launched late and topped out at 60 cores, far behind AMD's 96 cores offered in its Epyc 9654 processor.
 5th generation Emerald Rapids processors quickly followed Sapphire Rapids with a launch on December 14, 2023.
 Emerald Rapids is socket-compatible with existing Sapphire Rapids systems and brought significantly increased L3 cache and pushed the maximum core count from 60 to 64.

 On August 28, 2023, Intel shared details on the architecture behind Granite Rapids and Sierra Forest in a presentation at the annual Hot Chips conference.
 On September 6, 2023, Intel released a video on its packaging techniques which showed a Granite Rapids package with five dies on a single substrate.